ILIAS-eLearning/ILIAS/templates/default/guidelines_scss-coding.md

 You MAY include the entire Settings layer on lower levels.
 You SHOULD NOT need to include individual files from the settings layer on lower levels.

-There is a legacy folder that SHOULD be empty and the content needs to find a permanent place elsewhere.
+There is a legacy folder that SHOULD be empty and the contents SHOULD be refactored.

 Examples:
 * Main color palette